Salt Lake City

 Community Recovery Assistance Grants Program (ARPA)

-On April 19th, 2022, Salt Lake City established the ARPA Community Grant Program with federal funds to address ongoing community needs in the wake of COVID-19.
+On April 19th, 2022, Salt Lake City established the ARPA Community Grant Program to address ongoing community needs in the wake of COVID-19.
 Half of this funding is administered by the Department of Community and Neighborhoods (CAN) as the Community Recovery Assistance Grants Program (CRAG), providing resources to impacted nonprofit organizations in the community.
 CRAG funding is focused on six areas of community need:

 • Retraining Displaced Workers